mrjain/first-node-app/README.md

 # Building a simple "Hello World" Node.js app and using AWS Fargate

-This is a very simple "Hello World" Node.js app that uses the Express framework, PM2, Docker and AWS Fargate.
+This is a very simple "Hello World" Node.js app that uses the Express framework, Docker and AWS Fargate.

 ### What am I going to learn?
 - How to create a Node.js application with Express
-- Use PM2, process manage for Node
+- Run the Node app locally
 - Build the Docker image and run it locally as a Docker container
 - Push the docker image to Amazon ECR (Elastic Container Registry)
 - Use Amazon Fargate to run the container